Siddhant23/RippleDrawable/README.md

 **Note:** The `$LATEST_VERSION` string should be replaced with the latest version.
 The available versions can be found
 here: https://jitpack.io/#addisonElliott/RippleDrawable

+The last version to use the Android support libraries was **2.1.0**.
+All versions past this use AndroidX libraries.
+If you want the latest support library version, you can also use `support` for the `$LATEST_VERSION`.
+No bug fixes or features will be added to the `support` path.
+It is recommended to upgrade your project to AndroidX.

 ## Usage

 Create your desired ripple XML and place it in the `drawable/` folder.
 An example ripple effect XML is shown below,